Wind-River/vxworks7-ros2-build/README.md

 * Production environment
 * Design patterns for building and structuring systems

-The default configuration build configuration will build a minimal set of ROS2 packages necessary for running the example applications.
+The default configuration build configuration will build a minimal set of ROS2 packages necessary for running the Turtlebot 3 and example Python and C++ applications.

 This configuration is suited for prototyping and personal use.
 Please refer to the details of each individual ROS2 package for details